-How is Japan, constantly changing, perceived by the world?
-How is Japan's brand—its tourism, food, products, and more—evaluated overseas?
+How is today's rapidly changing Japan perceived by people around the world?
+What kind of reputation do Japan's tourism, food, products, and other "Japan brands" enjoy overseas?

-This article introduces results from the "Japan Brand Survey 2017," conducted in 20 countries and regions worldwide from February to March 2017.
+This article introduces the results of the "Japan Brand Survey 2017," conducted in 20 countries and regions worldwide from February to March 2017.
 This final installment covers "Countries Most Wanted to Visit in the Future."

-A. Japan enjoys high popularity, but in Europe it ranks second after the United States.
-There's still room to grow!
+A. While Japan enjoys high popularity, it ranks second in Europe behind the United States.
+There's still plenty of room for growth!

 *Respondents selected from the top 20 countries and regions in the 2016 World Tourism Rankings (international tourist arrivals) and from Asian countries and regions.

-Compared to other countries, Japan's popularity as a travel destination is high.
-Furthermore, in the survey items regarding intention to visit Japan, approximately 80% of all respondents expressed an intention to visit Japan, a high score.
+Compared to other countries, Japan's popularity as a travel destination is evident.
+Furthermore, in survey items regarding visit intentions, approximately 80% of all respondents expressed an intention to visit Japan, achieving a high score.

 While Japan ranks within the top 5 in most countries, it falls outside the top 5 in India, Germany, and Brazil.